As usual, you can retrieve the files for this lab (after first using

 $ git fetch shared $ git merge shared/lab3 -m "Start lab3" $ git push

 This will add 'shared/lab3' to your current branch (in this case, master).
-You can also run 'git pull', which is the equivalent of a fetch and merge.
+When opening the project in IntelliJ, remember to add the libraries through

-When you are ready to submit your work, use the usual procedure, whichever of the methods you used to start it.
-First, commit and push everything, and then use
+When you are ready to submit your work, commit and push everything, and then use

 $ git tag lab3-1 # Or whatever sequence number you get to $ git push $ git push --tags

-If you want to download lab3 in another local repository (e.g., you started on the instructional machines and now want to work entirely on your own laptop) then go into this other repository (presumably cloned from your central cs61b repository) and (after committing anything you already have there) run the same fetch and merge steps as above.
+If you want to download lab3 in another local repository (e.g., you started on the instructional machines and now want to work entirely on your own laptop) then go into this other repository (presumably cloned from your central cs61b repository) and (after committing and pushing anything you already have there) run

 In class, you've seen what is called a singly linked list,